Leading health charities team up to fund research into hearing loss and dementia

 29 March 2018

-Action on Hearing Loss has teamed up with Alzheimer’s Research UK to co-fund research that will increase our understanding of the common biological mechanisms underlying hearing loss and dementia.
+The Royal National Institute for Deaf People has teamed up with Alzheimer’s Research UK to co-fund research that will increase our understanding of the common biological mechanisms underlying hearing loss and dementia.

 The two charities are looking to fund two projects for up to three years to the tune of £160,000 each.
 They will support projects that will look to advance knowledge of any potential causal link between hearing loss and dementia, lead to the development of interventions that can delay or prevent the progression of both conditions, or prevent one condition from exacerbating the other.